 Employers’ liability insurance will help to cover the cost of settling and defending any claim made by an employee against your business.
 This includes compensation pay-outs and legal fees should the case go to court.

-In the event of a legal battle with a member of staff, the compensation amount might reflect factors such as medical costs and loss of income, as a result of the employee not being able to work.
+If an employee claim does end up in court, a compensation sum might reflect factors such as medical costs and loss of income due to the employee not being able to work.
 Employers’ liability will cover this cost up to the policy limit.
-While most businesses are required to hold £5 million of EL cover, we offer £10 million of cover as standard to make sure you are covered.